By Ed Han

 This inevitably leads you to LinkedIn, so you begin using it.

-But how are they going to know it’s you?
-I mean, you could certainly customize your LinkedIn invitation to connect -- but that isn’t always reliably possible if you’re accessing the site through a mobile app, and that assumes that people can see and are reading those messages.
+I mean, you should certainly customize your LinkedIn invitation to connect -- but that isn’t always reliably possible if you’re accessing the site through a mobile app, and that assumes that people can see and are reading those messages.

 There is, however, an option a whole lot less ambiguous than text -- which they will only be able to see when they choose to read the invitation if they don’t simply accept/decline anyway.

-On LinkedIn, your name is always accompanied by your profile picture (and your headline, but that’s a subject for another day).
-So they should recognize you.
+On LinkedIn, your name is almost always accompanied by your profile picture (and your Professional Headline).
+So...

 After all, no one says, “I never forget a data point.”
-But many say “I never forget a face.”
+But, many do say “I never forget a face.”